 I am an Assistant Professor of Linguistics at University College Utrecht in the Netherlands.
 I teach various courses in Linguistics and academic skills in the Liberal Arts & Sciences programme, and am a researcher affiliated with Utrecht University.

-My primary interests lie in experimental approaches to the mental representation of linguistic variation.
-My dissertation considers the mental representation of the morphophonological variable ING (as in walking vs. walkin’) by probing aspects of shared representation using an auditory priming paradigm.
+My primary interests involve approaching sociolinguistic questions using psycholinguistic techniques.
+More specifically, I use experimental approaches to study the mental representation of linguistic variation.
+My most recent research considers the mental representation of the morphophonological variable ING (as in walking vs. walkin’) by probing aspects of shared representation using an auditory priming paradigm.

-I am half English, half Dutch, and before studying at Penn I completed my BA in Liberal Arts & Sciences (major: Linguistics and Cognitive Neuroscience) at University College Utrecht, in the Netherlands, and my MSc in Applied Linguistics and Second Language Acquisition at the University of Oxford, in the UK.
+I am half English, half Dutch, and before my PhD I completed my BA in Liberal Arts & Sciences (major: Linguistics and Cognitive Neuroscience) at University College Utrecht, in the Netherlands, and my MSc in Applied Linguistics and Second Language Acquisition at the University of Oxford, in the UK.

-When I’m not doing Linguistics, you can find me rowing on the Schuylkill River as I am the co-president of Wharton Crew, bouldering at a local climbing gym, or planning my next backpacking trip.
+When I’m not doing Linguistics, you can find me rowing, bouldering at a local climbing gym, or planning my next backpacking trip.